Quick Tip- For the fastest rates on term life insurance after age 50 call 1-888-393-9003

 - Tip #1– Use an independent agent that represents multiple insurance carriers.
 Why does this help?
 Because each life insurance carrier has their own criteria for determining the risk class that you qualify for.
 They each look at your health and lifestyle differently.
 A good agent can help find those companies.

 - Tip #2 – Use an agent that has years of experience in working with carriers that specialize in certain health conditions.
 You see, some carriers have a niche for underwriting certain life insurance risks.
-As an example, if you have high blood pressure one carrier may be more favorable than another carrier.
+As an example, if you have high blood pressure or a heart condition one carrier may be more favorable than another carrier.
 If you are diabetic, then a different carrier may offer you better rates. or perhaps you race automobiles or enjoy skydiving.
 Only an experienced agent will know which companies do this the best.

 - Tip #3- Use an agent that you feel comfortable with sharing your medical history.
 Nowadays, it is simple enough to go online or call a large tele-marketing company for life insurance rates.
 But, are you really going to be able to have a relationship with an agent who may be there today and gone tomorrow?
 An agent who is just answering calls and trying to meet a sales quota?
 You will be sharing medical information and information about your finances.
 Make sure the agent you are working with is in it for the long haul?
 Ask about his experience and how long he has been in business.